Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 (as in, without a game engine) game I would do by myself.
 I set out to make a multiplayer experience with simple cuboid walls and billboard sprites.

+Boxels is the result of this effort.
+Since it was for my own personal closure, it is not released and not open source, so the public-facing deliverable is this post.

 ## The Design of Boxels
-- Defining Boxels: Pixels, Voxels, Bloxels, and Boxels
-- High-Level Game Design

 Boxels refer to a nomenclature I have developed over the years:

-* Pixels: containers for a specific color in a 2D image
+* Pixels: containers for a specific color in a 2D image (Mario)
-* Voxels: volumetric pixels
+* Voxels: volumetric pixels (Minecraft)
-* Bloxels: isometric 2.5D voxel sprites
+* Bloxels: isometric 2.5D voxel sprites ()
 * Boxels: textured cubes large enough for one game entity to stand in

 The design of the game involved a client that handles player input, sound, resource loading, and graphics, and a server that would handle the gameworld simulation with physics, player -> entity tracking, and map generation.

+The overall idea was that players could walk around in a cuboid world, bump into walls, each other, and perhaps pick up items or anything else I could come up with.
+I ended up just making networked collision with boxels, entities, and players, but the groundwork has been laid to add more later.

 ## Development Timeline